DeltaVCode/cedar-c-301d10/class-02/challenges/ASSIGNMENT.md

 ## Challenges

 1. Navigate to the `javascript` folder within your `data-structures-and-algorithms` repository.
-1. Create a new branch for today's challenge called `reduce`
+1. Create a new branch for today's challenge called `map`
-   - `git checkout -b reduce`
+   - `git checkout -b map`
 1. Retrieve the code challenge from the system
-   - `npm run get-challenge 05`
+   - `npm run get-challenge 02`
-1. In your terminal, from the `javascript` folder, run `npm test 05` to execute the tests in this file for **today's challenge.**
+1. In your terminal, from the `javascript` folder, run `npm test 02` to execute the tests in this file for **today's challenge.**
    - At this point you will see the failed tests scroll through your terminal window with a brief report of the number of failed tests at the bottom.
    - If you do not see this, verify your installation of Jest by typing `npx jest --version` in your terminal.
 Filename typos can make things break!
 1. Write code to make the tests pass, one at a time.
 Let the error messages guide you.